RobinRSchulz/Vitruv-TGG/README.md

 ```

 ## Test/ Usage
-* Testing/ exemplary usage is currently implemented in a private project, only.
-You need
+* For a usage example, check the following repo: https://github.com/RobinRSchulz/Vitruv-TGG-Integration-Test
+* The following is a good starting point:
-  * a methodologist-template-derived test project
+  * create a [methodologist-template](https://github.com/vitruv-tools/Methodologist-Template)-derived test project
-  * to select two models there
+  * select two meta-models there
+  * create an eMoflon::IBeX project with defined rules, locally.
-  * to create a class inheriting TGGChangePropagationSpecification where the models and metamodels are specified.
+  * create a class inheriting TGGChangePropagationSpecification where the models and metamodels are specified, and which references the IBeX project.
-  * an eMoflon project with defined rules, that is referenced by your test project.